 19 tips for better fencing

-Doing some fencing now the ground is softer?
+Doing some fencing?
 Here’s 19 tips you might find useful.

 Words: Nadene Hall